 Adding call tracking and analytics to your online advertising isn’t just about adding a tool for measuring the performance of different online advertising channels where you spend your time, money and efforts.
 It’s also about adding depth to these calls, a new dimension where call duration is the new currency and finally qualify them!

 For instance, we know for a fact that almost no business can be made if the call duration of a call is below 10 seconds.
-But a call that lasts longer than 1 minute does most definitely have a certain value and if it would have been 5 minutes, the value would probably be higher.
-We know also that if the same person calls you twice the same day, it’s probably because he or she has some more questions to ask before making a final buying decision.
+But a call that lasts longer than 1 minute does most definitely have a certain value, and if it would have been 5 minutes, the value would probably be higher.
+We also know that if the same person calls you twice the same day, it’s probably because he or she has more questions to ask before making a final buying decision.

 Is there a best practice for qualification of inbound calls?

-We believe that every business is unique and depending on which industry you’re in and what your business model looks like, the qualification of your inbound calls will certainly differ from business to business.
+We believe that every business is unique and depending on which industry you’re in and what your business model looks like, the qualification of your inbound calls will undoubtedly differ from business to business.
 However, there are a few basic best practices that you can always apply.

 How do I apply this using Freespee?